 To earn CE credit, participants must log in, attend the entire course as determined electronically and complete a course evaluation and posttest with at least 75% accuracy.

 Create an account or log in to your account on the training site.

 Get your certificate.

-Buy the access to Ethics for the Counseling Professions Course today
+Get access to Ethics for the Counseling Professions Course for free! today

-To buy the course you need to create an account.
+To get the course you need to create an account.
+Creating an account is free.
 You can do it securely on our training site.
 Creating an account is free.
-You will be instructed on how to buy the course afterward.
+You will be instructed on how to access the course afterward.